MetaBarj0/shangelog-tools/NOTES.md

 - filter all commits that are conventional ones
 - Alert if there are non conventional commits

+### Extract summary info from conventional commit

+- Extract the type, the scope and the description:
+  `git show -s --pretty=format:%s <sha1>`

 ## Generating the CHANGELOG.md file

 - Stateless by design: